GRAPHIC-Take Five: In sickness and in health

 Brent crude, another growth barometer, also languishes 15% below January peaks, despite a supply cut by oil producers and suggestions of more reductions ahead.
 Producers’ group OPEC reckons 2020 crude demand will be 200,000 barrels per day below previous forecasts, and industry body IEA expects oil demand in the first quarter to fall for the first time in 10 years.

+On Monday, copper prices rose after China’s central bank cut some lending rates.
+Yet copper prices have only recovered around a third of their losses since their mid-January peak.

-So who is right: gloomy Dr Copper or world stocks which are back near record highs?
-Coming days may tell. -Shanghai copper, zinc stockpiles at 11-month high amid virus scare 3/STOCKS MELTING UP?
+So who is right: gloomy Dr Copper or world stocks, which are back near record highs?
+Coming days may tell. -Shanghai copper, zinc stockpiles at 11-month high amid virus scare -METALS-Copper prices hit 3-week highs on China stimulus 3/STOCKS MELTING UP?
 Whoever might be panicking about the coronavirus impact, equity investors seem to have shed all nervousness.
 A fortnight ago they were scurrying for safety but now they are pushing world stocks back to record highs.
-Even euro zone shares are at 12-year highs, notwithstanding the bloc’s anaemic economy.
+Even euro zone shares are at 12-year highs, notwithstanding the bloc’s anemic economy.

 The swift turnaround is all too familiar to those following the decade-long equity bullrun - after all, even the threat in January of a Iran-U.S. war only briefly dented markets.
 And with vast central bank stimulus seen helping the world economy to quickly recoup virus-led damage, asset prices probably do have a floor under them.